JPvRiel/docker-rsyslog/README.md

 ## Checking if the container (and rsyslog process) stopped gracefully

 As per `man rsyslogd`, the daemon process responds to various signals.
-The `rsyslog.sh` entry-point script has handlers to pass these along provided the container is stopped as follows:
+The `entrypoint.sh` entry-point script has handlers to pass these along provided the container is stopped as follows:

 ```bash
 docker container stop -t 300 syslog